utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

 - **rpcMode**: Default: `RPCMode.DISABLED`

 ## Type Hint Registration
-This binding provides a plethora of annotations for defining Property Type Hints.
+This module provides a plethora of annotations for defining Property Type Hints.
 These annotations are for the `inspector` to provide proper hints and editors to set and change values from within the inspector (like a color wheel, checkboxes, file dialogs, and so on...).
 Each property hint annotation can only be added to certain types of properties.
-Currently, the checks if the type is correct happens during compilation as we do not have an IDEA plugin yet.
-If the type is not correct, the compilation will fail.
+If you use such an annotation wrongly, we will let your compilation fail.
+If you want warnings about wrong type hint annotation usage, install our intellij IDE plugin.
 Below is a list of currently implemented type hints:

 | Annotation      | Type of Property           | Arguments                                                             | Short Description                                                                                                                                |